StarRocks/starrocks/docs/table_design/Sort_key.md

 ## Principles

-In the Duplicate Key model, sort key columns are defined by using the `DUPLICATE KEY` keyword.
+In the Duplicate Key table, sort key columns are defined by using the `DUPLICATE KEY` keyword.

-In the Aggregate Key model, sort key columns are defined by using the `AGGREGATE KEY` keyword.
+In the Aggregate Key table, sort key columns are defined by using the `AGGREGATE KEY` keyword.

-In the Unique Key model, sort key columns are defined by using the `UNIQUE KEY` keyword.
+In the Unique Key table, sort key columns are defined by using the `UNIQUE KEY` keyword.

-In versions earlier than v3.0, the primary key and sort key are decoupled in the Primary Key model.
+In versions earlier than v3.0, the primary key and sort key are decoupled in the Primary Key table.
 The sort key columns are defined by using the `ORDER BY` keyword.
 The primary key columns are defined by using the `PRIMARY KEY` keyword.

 When you define sort key columns for a Duplicate Key, Aggregate Key, or Unique Key table, take note of the following points: